-- Note that once you started your Arabic required courses, you cannot retake the placement test.
+- Once you have started your Arabic required courses, you cannot retake the placement test.

-- Note that the Arabic Placement Online Exam is being successfully transferred to Blackboard using the Respondus Lockdown browser.
-Kindly note that the capacity of each exam is 25 students and the reservation for each exam closes four days prior to the exam date.
+- The Arabic Placement Online Exam is being successfully transferred to Moodle using the Safe Exam Browser.
+The capacity of each exam is 25 students, and the reservation for each exam closes four days prior to the exam date.
 If you, for some reason, are sure that you will not be able to attend the exam day on the specified day, send us an email to cancel your reservation.

-- Kindly note that the reservation for each exam closes four days prior to the exam date.
+- Reservation for each exam closes four days prior to the exam date.

 - You will receive a confirmation email with sample and online exam instructions.

-- Effective January 2018, the placement exam is offered once every month during fall and spring semesters, all students are to sit for this exam only once on the scheduled day and time, after which students will be placed in the appropriate level based upon the score of the four components of the exam.
-Retaking of the exam is not allowed.
-Students who took the exam before Spring 2018 will be placed according to the last score obtained.
+- Effective January 2018, the placement exam is offered once every month during the fall and spring semesters, all students are to sit for this exam only once on the scheduled day and time, after which students will be placed in the appropriate level based on the score of the four components of the exam.
+Retaking the exam is not allowed.
+Students who took the exam before spring 2018 will be placed according to the last score obtained.
 It is recommended to sign up for your Arabic requirements early enough because not all Arabic courses are offered each semester.